Co-Crop Management Calendar

 During breadfruit season our facilities are limited to intaking co-crops as our staff and processing line are usually overwhelmed with record-breaking breadfruit deliveries.

-Farmers are encouraged to use this Co-crop Management Calendar to best plan maintenance and harvest activities for kalo, pala’ai (orange squash) and uala (sweet potato) outside of peak breadfruit season (typically July – December).
+Farmers are encouraged to use this Co-crop Management Calendar to best plan maintenance and harvest activities for kalo, palaʻai (orange squash) and ʻuala (sweet potato) outside of peak breadfruit season which is from September to December.
+In these months we will not accept co-crop deliveries unless previously agreed upon via a marketing agreement (see below).
+Click the PDF link above to navigate resources associated with each crop in the gray boxes!

 Planting based on the planned time to harvest for each variety helps to ensure we can purchase, process, and market your crop efficiently.